alishahal/ruby-oo-class-variables-class-constants-hou01-seng-ft-042020/README.md

 ## Instructions

 1. Read through the tutorial, following along as you go.
 2. Once you've finished, make the tests in `spec/01_book_spec.rb` pass.
-Run only those tests by typing `learn spec/01_book_spec.rb` on your command line.
+Run only those tests by typing `  ` on your command line.

 ## Tutorial